 Franklin County is just north of the Mason Dixon Line, close to the midpoint of the Appalachian Trail.
 It is home to history, arts and architecture, four seasons of recreation, natural beauty, fresh foods, and the warm hospitality of America’s Main Streets in communities like Chambersburg, Greencastle, Mercersburg, Shippensburg, and Waynesboro.
 Franklin County is really the best of town and country.

 The Main Streets of Franklin County are charming, tree-lined, and historic.
 They are amazing backdrops for a day of shopping, lunching, and exploring.
 Many shops reuse historic properties and contain original tin ceilings, winding wooden staircases, and stained-glass windows.
 The downtowns of Franklin County’s five main communities are listed on the National Register of Historic Places.

 Fall is always fabulous in Franklin County.
 Get lost in a corn maze, play with barnyard animals, pick a pumpkin, take a hayride, and enjoy a full season of harvest festivals.
 Festivals begin the last weekend of September and run through the first weekend of November.
 It is the perfect time for a drive.
-Revitalize and enjoy autumn, surrounded by the beauty of mountains dabbled in yellows, reds, and oranges and the bluest skies in the Cumberland Valley.
-It is fall in Franklin County.
+Revitalize and enjoy autumn.
+Surrounded by the beauty of mountains dabbled in yellows, reds, and oranges and the bluest skies in the Cumberland Valley.
+It is fall in this beautiful County.

-For more information on Franklin County and America’s Main Street, visit ExploreFranklinCountyPA.com or contact 866.646.8060 for help planning a visit.
+For more information about County and America’s Main Street, visit ExploreFranklinCountyPA.com or contact 866.646.8060 for help planning a visit.